idankash/AIMixDetect/README.md

 ### Statement about Rights

-- [V] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
+- [x] I certify that the author(s) of the manuscript have legitimate access to and permission to use the data used in this manuscript.
-- [V] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+- [x] I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the [LICENSE.txt](LICENSE.txt) file.

 ### Summary of Availability

-- [V] All data **are** publicly available.
+- [x] All data **are** publicly available.
 - [ ] Some data **cannot be made** publicly available.
 - [ ] **No data can be made** publicly available.